CDC Victoria: Operations

 CDC Victoria also formerly operated CDC Fleet taxi services in Melbourne but this ceased in early 2021.

 Fleet

 As at June 2022, the entire CDC Victoria fleet consisted of 610 buses and coaches.

 History

 Kefford Corporation

 The Kefford Corporation was started in the early 1850s when Richard Papworth Kefford began operating horse-drawn lorries in Collingwood.
 The business later began operating trucks but sold that side of its business in 1976.

 Westrans

-In January 1976, Kefford Corporation became a public transport operator, with the purchase of Point Cook - Werribee Passenger Service, Werribee.
+In January 1976, Kefford Corporation became a public transport operator, with the purchase of Point Cook – Werribee Passenger Service (trading as Blue Riband) based in Werribee.

-In July 1987, Bono Bus Lines, Maidstone was purchased with route 406 Footscray – Keilor East and operated from a new depot in Footscray.
+In July 1987, Bono Bus Lines in Maidstone was purchased with route 406 Footscray – Keilor East and operated from a new depot in Footscray.
 As of 2021, the Bono family continues to operate Firefly Express in Maidstone.

 In January 1988, Kefford Corporation purchased the Sitch Group and its subsidiaries: